How to Live Stream Remotely without Wifi or Ethernet in 2024

 The second setting is the AP (Access Point) mode.
 In AP mode the device broadcasts a Wi-Fi signal.
 You can connect up to four iPhones (or cell-enabled iPads) to this access point to share their bandwidth with VidiU Pro.
 Ideally, each phone should use a different carrier network to provide the best possible bandwidth.

-In either mode, you can also use one supported USB modem and one Ethernet connection.
+You can also use one supported USB modem and one Ethernet connection in either mode.
 With AP mode enabled, you can connect four iOS devices, a USB modem, and an Ethernet cable for a total of six network connections.
 The VidiU Pro will automatically deal with changing network conditions, delivering the best available video quality at any given time.

 Finally, ShareLink also has advantages over traditional cellular bonding methods.
 The latter of these approaches mostly uses USB modems, which require dedicated data plans.
 ShareLink is flexible, allowing you to use iPhones that are likely to be already readily available rather than dedicated hardware.
 However, you need to charge any iPhones with sufficient power and remain in the range of the VidiU Pro unit.